-This and the following posts about prenatal care in Germany are based on my personal experiences, combined with things I’ve read or heard about from friends and acquaintances, so keep in mind that it won’t always be 100% accurate for all cases and all corners of the country.
+This and the following posts about prenatal care in Germany are based on my personal experiences during two pregnancies, combined with things I’ve read or heard about from friends and acquaintances.
+So keep in mind that it won’t always be 100% accurate for all cases and all corners of the country.

 Prenatal Care in Germany: the First Steps